 TLM Short answer is no but let me give you the reason why I am so sure.
 First, Corvettes routinely out gain stock portfolios.
 This has been true for well over a decade with no sign that either Wall Street or the mythical Greenspan will change that equation.
 I understand that what comes up does come down but the money base is larger than it was in the pricing run-up to 1989.
 New blood and money enters the collector car market every day.
 Let me ask you, are the gas prices on a bubble?
 Of course not, there is a certain threshold and the expectation of price is there and it won't be taken away.
 Same for the prices on these cars.
 The price to own these cars are well-known and negotiable but rarely is it negotiated below the recorded market price.
 A broad base of money resides in the pocket of the Baby Boomers.
-They hold the largest ever collection of dispensable, discretionary income, and assets ever in the country's past or possibly the future and they want something special.
+They hold the world famous collection of dispensable, discretionary income, and assets ever in the country's past or possibly the future and they want something special.
 Boomers control much of the monetary whims of the economy and they prefer a hard tangible asset they can enjoy and prefer instant gratification while filling voracious egos owning something that no one else has.

 Interviewer What is your response to people who say ProTeam is guilty of pricing up the Corvette market.